bline-ironsoftware/IronPdfAWSLambdaNet8/README.md

 # IronPdfAWSLambdaNet8
-A sample project of AWS Lambda to generate a pdf by using IronPdf on .Net8
+A sample project demonstrating the use of AWS Lambda to generate PDFs using IronPdf on .NET 8.